pburkholder/eponymous-principles/presentation.md

 ^Evolution of Crap and the evolution of digestive systems.
-Because millions of years the precursor to our dig system would've been akin to a worms's digestive system, where the worm is continually eating, the liver is continually producing bile, and the lower intestine is continually pooping.
+Because millions of years ago the precursor to our digestive system would've been akin to a worms's digestive system, where the worm is continually eating, the liver is continually producing bile to for digestion, and the lower intestine is continually pooping.

 ^By contrast, we don't eat continually.
 We eat meals, sometimes big ones,